yunojuno/elasticsearch-django/README.rst

 This is a lightweight Django app for people who are using Elasticsearch with Django, and want to manage their indexes.

-**NB the master branch is now based on ElasticSearch 7/8.
+**NB the master branch is now based on Elasticsearch 7/8.
 If you are using older versions, please switch to the relevant branch (released on PyPI as 2.x, 5.x, 6.x)**

 ----